 Exit Load is an amount which is paid by the investor to redeem the units from the scheme.
 Load amounts are variable and are subject to change from time to time.
-Load amounts are variable and are subject to change from time to time.
-For the current applicable structure, investors may refer to the website of the AMC (www.quantmutual.com) or may call at 022-6295 5000 and additional contact number +91 9920212223 from 09.00 am to 06.00 pm (Monday to Friday) or can contact his distributor.
+For the current applicable structure, investors may refer to the website of the AMC (www.quantmutual.com) or may call at 022-6295 5000 from 09.00 am to 06.00 pm (Monday to Friday) or can contact his distributor.

-Type of Load Load chargeable (as %age of NAV) For redemptions / switch outs (including SIP/STP) within 1 year from the date of allotment of units, irrespective of the amount of investment: 1%
+Type of Load Load chargeable (as %age of NAV) Exit Load For redemptions / switch outs (including SIP/STP) within 15 days from the date of allotment of units, irrespective of the amount of investment: 1%